 In the surrounding fields, depending on the time of year, you will see spring lambs being born or gambling and pronking about, you may also see calves being born up until mid autumn.

 Bell Busk is a sleepy ancient hamlet, in a conservation area alongside the upper reaches of the River Aire and Otterburn Beck.
 It was once the main terminus for the Dales when we had a railway station and silk mill.
 Before that the Romans were here walking up and down our lane.
 There are lots of things to do round here with walks and cycle trails straight from your door.
 There are otters in the rivers, spot the king fishers too.
-At dusk, step outside to see bats and owls and then study the night sky without light pollution.
+At dusk, step outside to see bats and owls and then study the night sky without light pollution, we have a dark sky.
 The aurora can be seen from the top of Haw Crag during solar flares.